AJGranowski/FRC-Java-Programming-Tutorial/doc/level-3.md

 ## Setup: ##
-**At this point, it is going to be assumed that you are comfortable with programming in java.
-If you are not comfortable, see the [level two](level-2.md) handbook.**

 The first thing we need to take care of is the setup of our environment.
 Luckily for us, FIRST posts a step by step guide for this each year.

 (You will want to make sure that you follow these instructions while on a deployment platform such as a Classmate or other laptop.)